xpinux/Hashfailer/README.md

 1. Run the script:
 `python hashfailer.py`
 2. Follow the prompts to enter the hash you want to identify and crack.
-3.Choose Hashcat or John the Ripper for cracking.
+3. Choose Hashcat or John the Ripper for cracking.

 ## Wordlist Requirements